taylorvassar/CYPLAN_255-FINAL/README.md

 - On average, census tracts are about 405 meters from the nearest public school, and half of all tracts are within 366 meters, which is roughly a 5-minute walk
 - Schools are much more densely clustered in the central and eastern parts of the city
 - Some southern tracts near Bayview show moderate school proximity despite lower income levels, suggesting school access may not be the primary driver of disadvantage there

+ ## Correlation Analysis
+- Transit access has a weak positive relationship with income (r = 0.20), meaning higher income tracts tend to have slightly more stops
+- Food services and school proximity show virtually extremely little linear relationship with income (r = -0.06 each)
+- Some tracts do experience overlapping gaps across food, transit, and schools simultaneously, which is the compounded disadvantage our index was designed to detect

 # Conclusion

 Overall, we found that income by itself does **not** strongly predict access to any single type of amenity.
 Some low-income neighborhoods still have nearby services, while other  higher-income areas are not uniformly well served.
 However, when we combine food, transit, and school access into a single index, clearer patterns emerge.
 Certain parts of the city experience overlapping gaps across multiple services at once, especially in specific western and southeastern tracts.
 These patterns would not be visible if we only looked at one type of amenity at a time, which supports the idea that deprivation builds across different parts of everyday life rather than appearing in isolation.